 may want to be involved in future discussions.

 Regular users, who are most likely to be local users, can benefit from using a Fast Tag.
 These offer a significant discount on the cash toll – currently 50p per journey, meaning that every seventh journey is free.

-Almost four in 10 (38%) journeys are already made by Fast Tag, with the highest concentration of accounts being in the areas immediately served by the tunnels – Wirral and central Liverpool.
+Over half of all journeys are already made by Fast Tag, with the highest concentration of accounts being in the areas immediately served by the tunnels – Wirral and central Liverpool.